eXist-db/usermanager/README.md

 It is recommended to use ['nvm'](https://github.com/creationix/nvm) to install nodejs as this eases the process of installation and allows to keep different versions of it on your system without conflicts.

-Nodejs is used within this project to drive the gulp tasks.
-These allow to:
+Nodejs is used within this project to drive the gulp tasks and handle client-side dependencies with bower.

- * build CSS from less
- * sync your local files into eXistdb with `gulp deploy` or
- * sync your changed files into eXistdb with `gulp watch`

 Please refer to the nvm page for installation instruction or use an installation method described on the nodejs.org homepage.